thalyssonbs/Pic16DHT22/README.md

 - TIMER0 Module;
 - TIMER1 Module;

 An Assembly source code was developed to establish a communication protocol between the sensor module DHT22 (AM2302) and the PIC16F877A Microchip microcontroller.
-The reading values are shown on an LCD display, connected to microcontroller by 8 bit connection, as shown by the figure below.
+The reading values are displayed on an LCD display, connected to the microcontroller throught an 8 bit connection, as shown by the figure below.

 <p align="center">
   <img src="Img/proteus.png" width="95%" />